dashnetics/documentation/docs/manuals/advanced/import-data/exporting-data-from-your-accounting-package.md

-If you have data that you don't want to import (e.g. if you've used the address field to record notes about a client), please [contact Customer Service](tel: +61294999544).
+If you have data that you don't want to import (e.g. if you've used the address field to record notes about a client), please <a href="tel:+61294999544">call Customer Service</a>.

 * * *

 Looking for MYOB Essentials?

 MYOB Essentials does not allow exporting of contacts [refer here](https://help.myob.com/wiki/display/ea/Importing+and+exporting#expand-CanIexportfromMYOBEssentialstoExcel).
-Please [contact Customer Service](tel: +61294999544) for assistance.
+Please <a href="tel:+61294999544">call Customer Service</a> for assistance.

 ![](/img/imports.myob.wizard.png)